xy2z/PineDocs/readme.md

 - **`render_footer`** (bool) Render the menu footer?

+- **`exclude_files`** (array) List of files to exclude.

 ## Todo v1.0
 - Responsive themes: default + wiki
 - Themes should only be in 1 theme (not array)? (so you can't fuck up) ('theme_structure' and 'theme_color'?)
-- Config should be ignored?
-How to keep it from being overwritten.
+- Config should be git ignored?
+(To keep it from being overwritten on upgrade)
 - Test:
-	- Test on ubuntu with content_dir? :) (testpingu01)
+	- Test on Ubuntu with content_dir
 	- Test images: jpg, png, gif + more?
 	- Test videos: ogg, etc.
 	- Test audio files: avi?
-	- Test in all browser + mobile browsers.
+	- Test in all browsers + mobile browsers.
+- Exclude files/folders in config (glob).

 ## Known issues
-- Can't load files with special chars path (maybe encoding?)
+- Can't load files with special chars path (encoding)

 ## Future features